hove-io/navitia/source/kraken/readme.md

 dataset.

 ## Request handling
-The main thread execute the [`ZMQ LoadBalancer`](https://github.com/CanalTP/utils/blob/master/zmq.h) that dispatches requests to available worker threads, it only forwards the requests to a worker and responds to the client once the worker have finished.
+The main thread executes the [`ZMQ LoadBalancer`](https://github.com/CanalTP/utils/blob/master/zmq.h) that dispatches requests to available worker threads, it only forwards the requests to a worker and responds to the client once the worker have finished.
 There is no serialization done here, only (unneeded) copy of bytes.
-Wait queue is not handled by the load balancer, it won't accept a request if there is no worker available, the queue is managed by zmq.
+The waiting queue is not handled by the load balancer, it won't accept a request if there is no worker available, the queue is managed by zmq.
 Communication between threads is done with [zmq inproc sockets](http://api.zeromq.org/2-1:zmq-inproc).